NVIDIA/cloud-native-docs/gpu-operator/openshift/troubleshooting-gpu-ocp.rst

    .. image:: graphics/driver_toolkit_alert.png

    The log entry and information from the alert indicates this version of OpenShift does not support a successful deployment of the OpenShift Driver Toolkit.
-For more details about the dependencies between the OpenShift Container Platform version and the OpenShift Driver Toolkit see `supported versions <https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/openshift/steps-overview.html#supported-versions>`_.
+   For more details about the dependencies between the OpenShift Container Platform version and the OpenShift Driver Toolkit, refer to :doc:`openshift/steps-overview`.